 These resources can be found at the bottom of the page:

 Power words: Each article comes with a set of “Power words” located beneath the text (there is also a link to the list in the Resources at the top of the story).
 These glossary terms help students understand the scientific words they may encounter in the news and support Common Core English Language Arts standards for reading informational text.

 Citations: Most articles will include a citation to any scientific research paper, report or meeting presentation referred to in the piece.
 The citation also includes a link, where available, so that educators and students can check out the primary sources of data and analyses that serve as the basis of news.

-Next Generation Science Standards: Most stories contain codes related to the Next Generation Science Standards that they support.
+Next Generation Science Standards: Many stories contain codes related to the Next Generation Science Standards that they support.
 In addition, stories are searchable by the appropriate middle-school or high-school codes.